UBC-MDS/522-Workflows-Group-414/README.md

-To reset the repo to a clean state, with no intermediate or result files, run the follow command in the termal from the root directory of this project repository
+To reset the repo to a clean state, with no intermediate or result files, run the follow command in the termal from the root directory of this project repository:

 ```